anegg0/gr0wing-hugo/content/posts/2012-06-30-free-and-homeless-the-experiment-part-6.md

 Is that all about San Pedro?

-Really, that&#8217;s all there is, but I&#8217;ll tell you about a very different place surrounding Lake Atitlan in my next post.
+Really, that's all there is, but I'll tell you about a very different place surrounding Lake Atitlan in my next post.

-I&#8217;d be happy to stay in touch with you, if you didn&#8217;t befriend me already:
+I'd be happy to stay in touch with you, if you didn't befriend me already:

 [Friend me on the book of faces][1]